-In the recurrent net, the objective is to have good agreement between the input from the layer above and the input from the layer below for positive data and bad agreement for negative data12.
+In the recurrent net, the objective is to have good agreement between the input from the layer above and the input from the layer below for positive data and bad agreement for negative data11.
 In a network with spatially local connectivity, this has a very desirable property: The top-down input will be determined by a larger region of the image and will be the result of more stages of processing so it can be viewed as a contextual prediction for what should be produced by the bottom-up input which is based on a more local region of the image.
 If the input is changing over time, the top-down input will be based on older input data so it will have to learn to predict the representations of the bottom-up input.
 If we reverse the sign of the objective function and aim for low squared activities for positive data, the top-down input should learn to cancel out the bottom-up input on positive data which looks very like predictive coding (Rao and Ballard, 1999; van den Oord et al., 2018).
 The layer normalization means that plenty of information gets sent to the next layer even when the cancellation works pretty well.
-If all the prediction errors are small, they get exaggerated by the normalization thus making them more resistant to noise in transmission.
+If all the prediction errors are small, they get exaggerated by the normalization.
+Dolby would approve.

 The idea of learning by using a contextual prediction as a teaching signal for local feature extraction has been around for a long time but it has been difficult to make it work in neural networks using the spatial context as opposed to the one-sided temporal context.
-The obvious method of using the consensus of the top-down and bottom-up inputs as the teaching signal for both the top-down and bottom-up weights leads to collapse.
-This problem can be reduced by using the contextual predictions from other images to create the negative pairs, but the use of negative data rather than any negative internal representation seems more robust and does not require any restrictions such as only using the past to predict the future.
+The obvious method of using the consensus of the top-down and bottom-up inputs as the teaching signal for both the top-down and bottom-up weights leads to collapse and this problem is not fully solved by using the contextual predictions from other images to create the negative pairs.
+It seems to be crucial to use negative data rather than any negative internal representation.